PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/README.md

 4. Click on Add at the top of the page and select "Service Account"
 5. Select Service Account
 6. Enter a name for the account
-7. Select a Role for the account
+7. Select the appropriate role for the account
 8. Enter a name for the access key
 9. Optionally, enable expiration and select a date
 10. Click "Save & Create (1 of 2)"